Swan Meaning and Symbolism

 Dreaming that you are feeding a swan suggests the happiness you will attain in love.

 Seeing yourself flying on the back of a swan is an indication that you are dealing with an emotional issue gracefully.
-If you see a lone swan flying, it suggests that something you have hoped for long will come true.
+If you see a lone swan flying, it suggests that something you have long hoped for will come true.

 A swan attacking or chasing you signifies restfulness, worship, and confraternity.